BluePlanetResearch/proposals/HealthDataNet-v4.md

 Core tech: We will demonstrate how the Ocean Marketplace can be integrated with decentralized data storage services like Filecoin.

-Community: By establishing this paradigm for private, regulated, healthcare data storage and monetization via the Ocean Marketplace, we will enable the Ocean community to develop similar solutions in other areas of healthcare as well as other regulated and privacy sensitive industries (e.g. legal).
+Community: By establishing this paradigm of a dataguild of stakeholders for private, regulated, healthcare data storage and monetization via the Ocean Marketplace, we will enable the Ocean community to develop similar solutions in other areas of healthcare as well as other regulated and privacy sensitive industries (e.g. legal).

-### What is the final product?:
+### What is the final product?

-A proof-of-concept of a storage and monetization paradigm using compute-to-data on privately stored aggregate healthcare datasets.
+A proof-of-concept of a storage and monetization paradigm using compute-to-data on private aggregate datasets within a specialized dataguild of healthcare data providers, analysts and consumers.

 ### How does this project drive value to the “fundamental metric” (listed above) and the overall Ocean ecosystem?

-This is best expressed as Expected ROI

-#### Expected ROI:
+#### Value added / Expected ROI

 Anecdotal reports from a health data company CEO (the Health Unchained podcast, episode 7, Jul 2, 2018) suggest a single health PHR (personal